EthanVeselka/free-genai-bootcamp-2025/sentence-constructor/prompt.md

     <score>4</score>
     <score_reasons>
     - BAD: in the vocabulary table it did not show the japanese characters, the cells are just blank
-    - BAD: the beginner sentence is uncessary, should jsut start showing the vocabulary table
+    - BAD: the beginner sentence is uncessary, should instead start showing the vocabulary table
     - BAD: In the clues we should not provide the polite form of verbs, because the student needs to figure that out.
-    - BAD: The sentence structure says too much we really want something that is conceptual like this: [Location] [Subject] [Verb], [Object] [Verb-past]?
+    - BAD: The Sentence structure shows the particles.
     </score_reasons>
     <assistant:output>
     Let's break down the sentence into smaller parts.
 Here's a possible table of vocabulary to get you started: